 Should I use Extended Profile?

 It's important to note that your CAS may already be using Extended Profile.
 If so, applicants must follow the application behavior decided by the CAS for the Personal Information, Academic History, and Supporting Information sections.
 For example, the CAS can decide to only show the Visa section to international applicants.
 Therefore, when you review applications, you may only see Visa data for international applicants, not domestic applicants.
-To learn if your CAS uses this feature, contact your Account Manager.
+To learn if your CAS uses this feature, contact a member of your account team.

 If your CAS uses Extended Profile, you can use these questions in your program configurations.
 Review Extended Profile in the Configuration Portal below for more guidance.